usmanhalalit/pixie/README.md

 #### Notes
  - Query Events are set as per connection basis so multiple database connection don't create any problem.
  - Query Events go recursively, for example after inserting into `table_a` your event inserts into `table_b`, now you can have another event registered with `table_b` which inserts into `table_c`.
+ - Of course Query Events don't work with raw queries.

 ___
+If you find any typo then please edit and send pull request.

 &copy; 2013 [Muhammad Usman](http://usman.it/).
 Licensed under MIT license.